Also on this page: History of Railholiday| Carriage Histories | FAQ's

 Is it good for trainspotting and rail enthusiasts?

 The Old Luggage Van and The Travelling Post Office are the best carriages for watching trains, as they have a trackside view.
+Harvey has a viewing tower accessible from the end door of the carriage from which you can see the trains and get a fine view over the roof of the coach to the viaduct.

 Can I have a car free holiday?
 Will I need the car?